bitwalker/distillery/docs/config/runtime.md

 release is extracted, but will be handy when configuring the release for the first time.

-Any provider module must implement the `Mix.Releases.Config.Provider` behavior.
+Any provider module must implement the `Distillery.Releases.Config.Provider` behavior.
 See its documentation for details.

 This configuration framework supports a variety of interesting configuration